The information below applies to 2024 application round which ended on 4 January.

 Required background consists of sufficient studies in:

-Knowledge of the following areas is considered an advantage:
+Knowledge of one or more of the following areas is considered an advantage:

-The contents of the applicant’s previous degree(s) are evaluated based on the courses available on the official transcript of records and the course descriptions submitted.
-Relevant work experience, professional certificates and/or online courses are judged case-by-case, but they do not, in general, compensate for the university level studies that include also the theoretical foundations of the required subjects.
+The contents of the applicant’s previous degree(s) are evaluated based on the courses on the official transcript of records.
+Relevant work experience, professional certificates and online courses can also be taken into account in the evaluation, but they do not in general compensate for the absence of university-level studies covering the theoretical foundations of the required subjects.

-The applicant’s previous study success will be evaluated based on the grade point average (GPA) and results in key courses.
-Very good previous study success is expected.
+The applicant’s academic performance will be evaluated based on the grade point average (GPA) and grades in key courses.
+The time spent on the previous studies will also be considered.

-Studies in the Master’s programme should provide genuinely new knowledge for the applicant.
+Studies in the SECCLO programme should provide genuinely new knowledge for the applicant.
 If the applicant already has a Master’s degree, the motivation letter should clearly indicate why another Master’s degree is necessary.

-All six consortium universities participate in the evaluation of applications and in the joint selection meeting.
-The allocation of scholarships is based on academic merit, granted on a competitive basis, and decided in the Consortium Committee meeting.
-The scholarship decisions are given at the same time as the selection decisions.
+All six SECCLO consortium universities participate in the evaluation of applications and in the joint selection meeting.
+The allocation of scholarships is based on the same criteria as the student selection decisions and the best selected students will be offered scholarships.
+The scholarship decisions are given together with the selection decisions.